 Get up and go!
 You’ll never regret it when you’re done and feeling the effects of those neurons in your brain firing off.
 Even moderate exercise is beneficial for your mental and physical health.

-7. Eat Foods with Anti-Inflammatory Properties
+7. Eat Foods high in Antioxidants

 Comments will be approved before showing up.